Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The church

-The Palladian façade is flanked by the wings of the convent.
-The buildings extend around the back and a cloister sits behind the church.
-The convent is now a luxury hotel.
+The Palladian façade with its large thermal window is flanked by the wings of the hospice.
+The buildings extend around the back with a cloister behind the church.
+The complex is now a luxury hotel.

 Art highlights